New MRI technique aims to detect hidden heart harm from cancer radiation

 Summary

-This study tested whether a special type of MRI can detect early signs of heart damage caused by radiation therapy.
-It included people with left-sided breast cancer or other chest cancers receiving standard radiation.
-The goal was to see if changes in heart cell energy use could be spotted before symptoms appear.
+This early-phase study tested whether a special MRI technique could detect early signs of heart damage caused by radiation therapy in people with thoracic or left-sided breast cancer.
+The approach used an injected substance (hyperpolarized pyruvate) to measure changes in heart cell energy use.
+Only 3 participants were enrolled before the study was terminated, so results are very limited.

 Get updates